betaacid/FastAPI-Reference-App/README.md

 app.include_router(characters_router)
 ```

-### Router File
+### Router Files

-The router is responsible for defining the API routes.
-It remains very clean and only handles request validation and forwarding the call to the service layer:
+The routers are responsible for defining the API routes.
+They remain very clean and only handles request validation and forwarding the call to the service layer:

 ```python
 @characters_router.post("/", response_model=StarWarsCharacterRead)